adams-okode/ecs-training/README.md

 # Introduction

-Its a common school of thought that microservices will solve our scaling problems, and yes this is true if done correctly.
 Microservice architecture can be termed as a variant of the service-oriented architecture (SOA) structural style that arranges an application as a collection of loosely coupled services.
-In a microservices architecture, services are usually quite fine-grained and the protocols are lightweight to ensure fast communication.
+In a microservice architecture implemetation, services are usually quite fine-grained and the protocols are lightweight to ensure fast communication.
 There is no single definition for a microservice, However there are some key defining characteristics of microservices.

 - are organized around business functionality
 - are language agnostic